quadrismegistus/prosodic/README.md

 To install PROSODIC, it's best to clone the github repository here.
 To do that, type this into the terminal:

 	git clone git@github.com:quadrismegistus/prosodic.git

+You can also install PROSODIC as a python 3 package using this command:
+	pip install git+git://github.com/quadrismegistus/prosodic.git

 [If you don't have git, you can [get it here](https://git-scm.com/downloads).]
 Or, you can also [download the repository as a zip file](https://github.com/quadrismegistus/prosodic/archive/master.zip), and unzip it.
 Either method will create a directory called "prosodic."
 Enter that folder in the terminal, and boot up prosodic by typing: